|

 events and activities for public spaces and water bodies has been put in

 place in partnership with various agencies and the private sector.
-Signature

-a new urban tradition.
-Marina Bay has also become the definitive venue for a
+have become a new urban tradition.
+Marina Bay has also become the

-host of sporting events like the F1 Powerboat Race, the Oakley City Duathlon
+definitive venue for a host of sporting events like the F1 Powerboat Race,

-and the Great Eastern Women's 10km run.
+the Oakley City Duathlon and the Great Eastern Women's 10km run.

 The shape of things to come

-While it will take more than a decade for
+While it will take more than a decade

-have contributed significantly towards enhancing the area's reputation as a
+upcoming developments have contributed significantly towards enhancing the

-location that offers something for everyone: a tropical living environment
+area's reputation as a location that offers something for everyone: a

-among lush greenery; a bustling global business hub and a lifestyle locale
+tropical living environment among lush greenery; a bustling global

-presenting a kaleidoscope of entertainment and leisure choices.
+entertainment and leisure choices.

 LIVE - by the Bay.